Dow Gold Ratio: How Does Gold Compare to Shares For the Past 100 Years? Where to From Here in 2024?

 We don’t really see gold as an investment, more as financial insurance.

-So we consider holding gold is an alternative to holding cash.
+Instead we consider holding gold is an alternative to holding cash.
 If we have money in the bank then we hold gold as an insurance policy against that money.
 And at times the “risk” is greater, so it makes sense to hold more gold than cash.
-The current period since about the year 2000ish we see as one of those periods (and right now with the recent high profile bank failures in the USA might be an even higher risk time).
+The current period since about the year 2000ish we see as one of those periods (and right now with the recent crash in Japan highlights why it might be an even higher risk time).

 Shares Should Outperform Gold Over the Long Term